Kfar Saba: Beginnings (1898–1913)

-The Jewish moshava of Kfar Saba was established in 1898, following the purchase of land from the Arab village of the same name.
-Acquiring 7,500 dunams (equivalent to 1,668 acres in Ottoman Palestine, where a dunam equals 900 square meters), the endeavor faced initial challenges: the land was desolate, neglected, and distant from other Jewish settlements.
+The Jewish moshav of Kfar Saba was established in 1898, following the purchase of land from the Arab village of the same name.
+Acquiring 7,500 dunams (equivalent to 1,668 acres in Ottoman Palestine, where a dunam equals 911.3 square meters), the endeavor faced initial challenges: the land was desolate, neglected, and distant from other Jewish settlements.
 Furthermore, the Ottoman pasha of Nablus, to whose governorate the land belonged, refused to give building permits, forcing the first settlers to live in huts made of clay and straw.
 They earned their living by growing almonds, grapes and olives.
-It was located approximately 3 km to the west of the Arab village of Kafr Saba, after which it was named.
+It was located approximately 3 km to the west of the Arab village of Kafr Saba.
 Despite attractive advertisements in Jerusalem and London, initial attempts to sell plots to private individuals were unsuccessful.
 Starting in 1903, Jewish workers resided on the site of Kfar Saba.
 A well was dug in 1906.
 Most of the manual laborers on the land were peasants from Qalqilya.
+The first colonists reused ancient building stones from the nearby ancient ruins of Sabye.

 In 1910, an Arab guard employed by Jewish landowners shot at a group of Arab almond thieves from Qalqilya, killing one.
 An Arab mob then descended on Kfar Saba, beating residents, breaking and looting equipment, and taking two Jewish guards prisoner.
 The situation was defused when reinforcements from Petah Tikva arrived, and a peace was negotiated.
 This attack drew widespread public attention among Jews in Palestine and around the world, and it was subsequently decided to turn Kfar Saba into a permanent settlement, even without building permits.
 In 1912, the construction of twelve single-story permanent houses began along a route that is now Herzl Street.
 The houses were camouflaged due to the lack of building permits.
 Construction was finished in 1913.